Getting Bed Couriers Quotes is Easy on Shiply

 Whenever you’re hiring moving companies there are a few things you should make sure of:

-Insurance: Any good courier will have goods in transport insurance, the basic model covers them for various goods up to £10,000 in value, and we imagine most beds aren’t going to fall above that price range!
+Insurance: Any good bed courier will have goods in transport insurance, the basic model covers them for various goods up to £10,000 in value, and we imagine most beds aren’t going to fall above that price range!

 Association: If you’re hiring a removals service or courier, finding one that is a registered member of a transport organisation can be beneficial.
 Independent bodies such as the British Association of Removers impose guidelines on their members to ensure a high level of service.

-Finding quotes for bed transportation can take a while – trawling through the yellow pages and countless courier websites can feel like a dead end.
+Finding quotes for bed delivery can take a while – trawling through the yellow pages and countless courier websites can feel like a dead end.
 Which is why Shiply brings the courier quotes to you!

 List your bed’s details, its destination and when you need it moved – then available delivery drivers will be able to quote you their price.
 Most of our couriers look for deliveries that are on their existing routes, meaning you could save some cash by filling empty space.

-Transport companies will compete to offer you the best price – and you can choose the company that suits you best.
+Bed couriers will compete to offer you the best price – and you can choose the company that suits you best.
 You don’t need to compare couriers purely on price though, through Shiply you can see the feedback that drivers have received from other users of the site.

 Completing the Move